bgplab/evpn/docs/1-setup.md

 !!!
 Warning
     EVPN labs work best with _netlab_ release 25.10 or later (some lab exercises require a more recent _netlab_ release).
 If you're using an earlier release, please upgrade with `pip3 install --upgrade networklab`.

-## Select the Network Devices You Will Work With {#dev}
+## Select the Network Devices You Will Work With {#devs}

 While I usually recommend FRRouting as the simplest-to-deploy network device, FRRouting does not include data-plane VLAN, VXLAN, or anycast gateway configuration.
-Configuring underlying Linux devices is a way too complex for an entry-level VXLAN/EVPN  exercise; you'll be better off using one of the other platforms for which we implemented [VXLAN](https://netlab.tools/module/vxlan/#platform-support) and [EVPN](https://netlab.tools/module/evpn/#platform-support) functionality.
+Configuring underlying Linux devices is too complex for an entry-level VXLAN/EVPN  exercise; you'll be better off using one of the other platforms for which we implemented [VXLAN](https://netlab.tools/module/vxlan/#platform-support) and [EVPN](https://netlab.tools/module/evpn/#platform-support) functionality.

-You can run Arista EOS in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (libvirt virtual machines or Docker containers)[^CSF], and if you want to start practicing IS-IS with minimum hassle, consider using Arista EOS  for all lab devices.
-You can even run Arista cEOS or Nokia SR Linux containers on [MacBooks with Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html).
+You can run Arista EOS in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (libvirt virtual machines or Docker containers), and if you want to start practicing VXLAN and EVPN with minimum hassle, consider using Arista EOS for all lab devices.
+While most network devices require an x86 CPU, you can run Arista cEOS or Nokia SR Linux containers on [MacBooks with Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon.html).

 !!! tip
     If you plan to run the labs in [free GitHub Codespaces](4-codespaces.md), you MUST use container-based network devices like Arista cEOS or Nokia SR Linux.
-Furthermore, the device cannot rely on the Linux VXLAN kernel driver (FRRouting and VyOS do).
+Furthermore, the device cannot rely on the Linux VXLAN kernel module (FRRouting and VyOS do).

-[^x86]: Most network devices require an x86 CPU.
-You must run the labs on a device with an x86 CPU (Intel or AMD) to use them.

 ## Select the Additional Devices in Your Lab {#extradev}

-Some labs use additional routers -- preconfigured devices with which your routers exchange routing information.
+Some labs use additional switches -- preconfigured devices with which your switches exchange EVPN routes.
 You won't configure those devices, but you might have to log into them and execute **show** commands.

-The default setup uses Arista EOS for additional routers; we also generated all the **show** printouts with Arista EOS.
+The default setup uses Arista EOS for additional switches; we also generated all the **show** printouts with Arista EOS.
 Alternatively, you can use any other device for which we implemented basic [VXLAN](https://netlab.tools/module/vxlan/#platform-support) and [EVPN](https://netlab.tools/module/evpn/#platform-support) functionality.
 Additional limitations (should they exist) are listed under the *Device Requirements* section of individual lab exercises.

 ## Select the Virtualization Environment